mt-mods/signs_lib/API.md

   * `font_size = int`

-    Selects which font to use, either 15 or 31 (pixel height).
+    Selects which font to use, either 16 or 32 (pixel height).
 This setting directly affects the sign's vertical resolution.

-    Default: 15
+    Default: 16

+    Note: Valid values were formerly 15 and 31, these are now aliases of 16 and 32 respectively.

   * `x_offset = int`
   * `y_offset = int`